ckuelker/quick-guide-en-us/DevOps/Fs/sparse.md

 ## Copying

-Usually `cp` can detect a sparse file.
+Usually `cp` can recognize a sparse file.
 No option is needed.
-However if one want to be explicit the `--sparse` option can be used.
-This can also be used convert a non sparse file to a sparse file while copying.
-When using `rsync` the `-S` or `--sparse` option need to be set.
+However, if you want to be explicit, the `--sparse` option can be used.
+This can also be used to convert a non-sparse file into a sparse file during copying.
+When using `rsync` the `-S` or `--sparse` option must be set.

 ```bash
 cp old.image new.image # sparseness of files is the same